fbpx

 • A bank statement from another bank, dated within the last three months

-• A gas, water or electricity bill, dated within the last three months
+• A gas, water, or electricity bill, dated within the last three months

 • A council tax bill for the current year

-• A tenancy agreement issued by a housing association, local council or solicitor
+• A tenancy agreement issued by a housing association, local council, or solicitor

-You’ll have plenty of banks to choose from in the UK.
-There are some big names, such as Barclays, HSBC and NatWest, as well as the newer generation of online banks such as Monzo and Starling Bank.
-All will provide you with a debit card and current account you can use to set up your new life.
-You’ll want to check what the separate fees for various services are, and if there’s a handy mobile banking app available.
+You have plenty of banks to choose from in the U.K. There are some big names, such as Barclays, HSBC, and NatWest, as well as the newer generation of online banks such as Monzo and Starling Bank.
+All provide you with a debit card and account you can use to set up your new life.

-The good news is you’ll probably be able to open your account online, as long as you have electronic versions of your ID documents.
+You may be able to open your account online, as long as you have electronic versions of your ID documents.
 If you prefer, you can also do it in person at a bank branch, in which case we’d recommend making an appointment first.

-National Insurance
+National Insurance (NI)

 You’ll need a National Insurance number to pay your contributions.
-To apply, just call the application line on 0800 141 2075, which is open Monday to Friday from 8am to 6pm.
+To apply, just call the application line on 0800 141 2075, which is open Monday to Friday from 8 a.m. to 6p.m.

 Income tax

-How much you pay will depend on a few factors.
-First up, there’s your Personal Allowance, which is the amount you’re allowed to earn, tax-free.
+First, there’s your Personal Allowance, which is the amount you’re allowed to earn tax-free.
 Once you put that to one side, you’re left with your taxable income.
-This will be taxed at the Basic rate up to a certain threshold.
-Any amount you earn over that threshold will be taxed at the Higher and Additional rates.
+This gets taxed at the Basic rate up to a certain threshold.
+Any amount you earn over that threshold will get taxed at the Higher and Additional rates.

 Personal Allowance and tax thresholds change frequently, but you can easily find out the current amounts online.
-Bear in mind that if you’re self-employed, you’ll have to report and pay your taxes yourself, through self-assessment.
+Keep in mind that if you’re self-employed, you’ll have to report and pay your taxes yourself, through self-assessment.

 • Rent or mortgage

-• Utility bills, including the TV licence
+• Utility bills, including the TV license

 • Home broadband and mobile phone bills